Quantum secure non-malleable codes in the split-state model: Introduction

 \subsubsection{Organization}

 In Section~\ref{sec:prelims}, we describe useful quantum information facts and other preliminaries.
 It also contains useful lemmas and claims.
-We describe the existential proof of quantum secure non-malleable-codes, i.e. Theorem~\ref{thm:introqnmcodesfromnmext} in Section~\ref{sec:nmcodes}.
-Section~\ref{sec:sampling} contains the construction of modified $2$-source non-malleable-extractor along with proof of Theorem~\ref{thm:intromain}.
-The $t$-tampered version of non-malleable-codes can be found in the Appendix~\ref{Appendix1}. \suppress{
+We describe the existential proof of quantum secure non-malleable codes, i.e. Theorem~\ref{thm:introqnmcodesfromnmext} in Section~\ref{sec:nmcodes}.
+Section~\ref{sec:sampling} contains the construction of modified $2$-source non-malleable extractor along with proof of Theorem~\ref{thm:intromain}.
+The $t$-tampered version of non-malleable codes can be found in the Appendix~\ref{Appendix1}.
+Appendix~\ref{Appendixss} contains a quantum secure $2$-out-of-$2$ non-malleable secret sharing scheme.

-{\em Extractors} are functions that transform weak sources to uniform randomness.
-They are of at most importance since randomized algorithms are designed under the assumption that randomness used within the algorithms is uniformly distributed.
-Extractors have found numerous applications including privacy-amplification, pseudo-randomness, derandomization, expanders, combinatorics and cryptography.
-Some general models of weak sources are the so-called {\em min-entropy} sources and {\em conditional min-entropy} sources.
-Please refer to Section~\ref{sec:prelims} for definitions of information-theoretic quantities, extractors and adversary models.
-Let $\vert X \vert =\vert Y \vert =n, \ \vert S \vert =d$ and

-It can be argued that no deterministic function can extract even one uniform bit given an (arbitrary) source $X \in \mathcal{C}_1$, for $k \leq n-1$ \cite{CG85}.
-This lead to designing extractors using sources from $\mathcal{C}_2$.
-They use an additional uniform source (aka {\em seed} $S=U_d$) called {\em seeded-extractors}.
-Subsequent works also considered extraction from class $\mathcal{C}_3$, multiple independent weak sources~\cite{CG85,Bou05}.
-In the classical setting, extractors have been studied extensively both in the seeded and the multi-source settings~\cite{Bou05,CG85,KLRZ08,R06,Raz05,KLR09}.

-Consider a situation where the input of an extractor is tampered with.
-For example, for a source $(X,S) \in \mathcal{C}_2$, an adversary may tamper with the seed $S$ to modify it to some other seed $S'$.
-In this case, one can ask a natural question \emph{`Does the output of tampered input $(X,S')$ have any correlation with the output of the untampered input $(X,S)$?'\ } In order to be resilient to this adversarial tampering of input, one natural requirement to consider is that the original input produces an output that is (almost) independent of the one that is generated by the tampered input.
-Extractors having this property are called \emph{non-malleable-extractors}~\cite{DW09}.
-A non-malleable-extractor $\nmext$, thus produces an output that is nearly uniform and independent of tampering; $\left(\nmext(X,S)\nmext(X,S'\right) \approx U_m \otimes \nmext(X,S')$).
-Again, one can consider non-malleable-extractors for sources from $\mathcal{C}_3$ as well.

-Applications to cryptography motivate the study of extractors in presence of an adversary holding some side information $E$ on the source.
-The sources are considered of the form